dfinity/interface-spec/spec/index.md

 :::note

 Request statuses will not actually be kept around indefinitely, and eventually the Internet Computer forgets about the request.
-This will happen no sooner than the request's expiry time, so that replay attacks are prevented.

 :::